 - If you are traveling for the holidays, make sure you have child’s favorite foods, books or toys available.
 Having familiar items readily available can help to calm stressful situations.

 - If you are going to visit family or friends, make sure there is a quiet, calm place to go to if needed.
 Teach your child to leave a situation and/or how to access support when a situation becomes overwhelming.
-For example, if you are having visitors, have a space set aside for the child as his/her safe/calm space.
-He or she should be taught ahead of time that they should go to their space when feeling overwhelmed.
-This self- management strategy will also be helpful in future situations.
+For example, if you are having visitors, have a space set aside for the child as their calm space.
+They should be taught ahead of time to go to this space when feeling overwhelmed.
+This self-management strategy will also be helpful in future situations.

 Gifts and Play Time